sheldonhull/sheldonhull.hugo/content/notes/development/aws/aws-powershell.md

 ### Generate a Temporary Key

-Useful for needing to generate some time sensitive access credentials when connected via SSM Session and needing to access another account's resources.
+This is useful when you need to generate some time-sensitive access credentials while connected via an SSM Session and needing to access another account's resources.

 ```powershell
 Import-Module aws.tools.common, aws.tools.SecurityToken